---

 - **Naming:** `{division}-{project}-{component}` (e.g., `devs-chatguard-api`)

-- **Templates:** Each division has a repository template with pre-configured CI/CD, linting, and testing
+- **Templates:** each division has a repository template with pre-configured CI/CD, linting, and testing

-- **Branch protection:** Main branch requires review from at least one division lead
+- **Branch protection:** main branch requires review from at least one division lead

-- **Dependency management:** Automated dependency updates with Dependabot, reviewed weekly
+- **Dependency management:** automated dependency updates with Dependabot, reviewed weekly

 ## Scaling the Organisation